10 December 2007

 So I've officially left my job.
 I guess till tomorrow I'm between roles.
 Feels a little odd really, knowing than in about 30 hours I'll be starting a whole new chapter in my life.
 Excting though - can't wait.
 Maybe that's why I can't sleep right now...

 I was paid for the annual leave I had accrued, so we went shopping.
 I needed a new stock lens for my camera.
 I'd been eyeing off the Nikkor 18-135 f/3.5-5.6 for a month or two.
 Naturally I bought it. ;-) It's nice to have double the focal lenth to play with now - gives me a lot more flexibility.
 I also bought a new polariser, as my old one broke a while back.
-Kel picked up the 60mm f2.8
+Kel picked up the 60mm f2.8 Micro which looks like a nice clear lens.

 I picked up the new Devildriver CD yesterday - talk about brutal.
 I shall enjoy assaulting my ears.
 I also did some clothes shopping.
 I grabbed a new shirt, and a couple of jackets, as well as some more pants for work.
 Nothing exciting - just required.